Donna Vekić: 2018: Top 50 year-end ranking

-2019: First Grand Slam quarterfinal, consistent results, top 20 year-end ranking
+2019: US Open quarterfinal, top 20

-Vekić started the year strong by reaching the semifinals in Brisbane, but was unable to keep this momentum at the Australian Open, being upset in the second round by the Australian wildcard and world No. 240, Kimberly Birrell.
+Vekić started the year strong by reaching the semifinals in Brisbane, but was unable to keep this momentum at the Australian Open, being upset in the second round by the Australian wild card and world No. 240, Kimberly Birrell.
 She rebounded at her next tournament, reaching the biggest final of her career at the St. Petersburg Trophy, a Premier-level event.
 Along the way, she upset the defending champion, world No. 2 and Australian Open runner-up, Petra Kvitová, in the quarterfinals, her first career win over the Czech.
 In the final, she was beaten by world No. 8, Kiki Bertens, in two close sets.
 She then reached another semifinal in Acapulco, losing to eventual champion Wang Yafan, before recording early round exits in both Indian Wells and Miami.

 Vekić only played two clay-court warm-up tournaments, losing in the quarterfinals to world No. 1, Naomi Osaka, in Stuttgart and retiring in her third-round match against fellow Croatian Petra Martić in Madrid due to a foot injury.

 Seeded 23rd at the French Open, Vekić advanced to the fourth round for the first time in her career, after upsetting world No. 15, Belinda Bencic, in the third round.
 She then lost to Johanna Konta, in straight sets.

 Opening the grass-court season in Nottingham, Vekić reached her second final of the year before falling to former world No. 4, Caroline Garcia, despite leading by a set and a break.
 After an opening-round loss to French Open champion Ashleigh Barty in Birmingham, Vekić was tabbed as a potential dark horse in the ladies' singles draw at Wimbledon.
 However, she was upset in three sets in her first round match by eventual quarterfinalist, American Alison Riske.

-Rebounding from this disappointment, Vekić opened the summer hardcourt season with a semifinal showing in San Jose before making the third round in Cincinnati, where she fell to Venus Williams.
+Rebounding from this disappointment, Vekić opened the summer hardcourt season with a semifinal showing in San Jose, before making the third round in Cincinnati where she fell to Venus Williams.
 Seeded 23rd at the US Open, Vekić defeated Richèl Hogenkamp, Kaia Kanepi, Yulia Putintseva and 26th seed Julia Görges to advance to her first Grand Slam quarterfinal, becoming the first Croatian woman to reach the last eight at the US Open since Ana Konjuh in 2016.
 There, she was beaten by the 13th seed Bencic, in straight sets.

 Despite recording just two match wins in her next five tournaments following the US Open, Vekić qualified for the second tier year-end singles tournament, the WTA Elite Trophy, for the first time in her career.
 Drawn in the Azalea Group with top seed Bertens and Dayana Yastremska, she fell in straight sets in both her matches, ending her season.
-Nonetheless, Vekić finished the year ranked world No. 19, her first year-end top 20 finish.
+Nonetheless, Vekić finished the year ranked No. 19, her first year-end top 20 finish.